Asset management template

 • Asset management process templates

-• Dates: List the purchase date, production date, or date of distribution.
+• Dates: List the purchase date, production date, or distribution date.
 This helps with tracking your asset.

 • Assignee: Who's responsible for this asset?
 This is the person to go to for questions or updates on the asset.

 • Asset type: If your company or team manages different types of assets, you can segment them here.
-Certain assets read the same (e.g. a software subscription could seem like an IT asset or a digital asset).
-Clarifying the asset type in your template reduces this confusion.
+Clarifying the asset type in your template reduces confusion when assets overlap (e.g., a software subscription could be treated as an IT asset or a digital asset).

 • Priority: How important is it that you manage this asset?
 This shows stakeholders and team members which assets are a higher priority to the business.

 • Status: Is this asset currently being managed by a team member?
-Let stakeholders see the status of each asset, so they don’t worry about whether or not you’re managing assets properly.
+Let stakeholders see the status of each asset so they don't worry about whether you're managing them properly.

-• Specific asset details: Depending on the type of asset, you might want to include additional details.
-For example, if the asset is your real estate holdings, you can include the purchase price, any revenue you’ve generated, and potential profits.
+• Specific asset details: Depending on the asset type, you may want to include additional details.
+For example, if the asset is your real estate holdings, you can include the purchase price, any revenue you've generated, and potential profits.

 Integrations and apps to use with your template